newrelic-experimental/nr1-innovation-cicd/InjestAssets/JiraToInsights/README.md

 The JIRA to Insights Integration is a Node.JS service hosted on Heroku.
 The service endpoint expects a POST message from JIRA's Webhook, parses the data and sends it to Insights.

-More information on JIRA's Webhook settings can be found here: https://developer.atlassian.com/jiradev/jira-apis/webhooks
+More information on JIRA's Webhook settings can be found [here](https://developer.atlassian.com/jiradev/jira-apis/webhooks)

 ## Installation
-The J2I installation steps depend on the platform to which the integrationis being deployed.
+The J2I installation steps depend on the platform to which the integration is being deployed.

 Clone this repository or download and unzip the provided distribution and install into a target platform.
 Installation should expose and endpoint such as  https://your.server.com:PORT/insights/[RPMID]/key/[INSIGHTSINSERTKEY]